Texas's 22nd congressional district: 2010 redistricting

+2020 redistricting

 Due to Fort Bend County's recent status as a classic suburban "swing county" in state and national politics, as well as Democratic gains at the local level in the 2018 elections, many observers speculated that the district was poised to flip in future elections without drastic alterations.
-Indeed, following the 2020 Census, the district was redrawn again and extended southward into heavily Republican Wharton and Matagorda counties, as well as northward into a western corner of Harris County centered on most of the county's share of the Greater Katy area and all of the city of Katy itself, save for its portion in Waller County.
+Indeed, following the 2020 census, the district was redrawn again and extended southward into heavily Republican Wharton and Matagorda counties, as well as northward into a western corner of Harris County centered on most of the county's share of the Greater Katy area and all of the city of Katy itself, save for its portion in Waller County.
 Several of Fort Bend and Brazoria counties' more Democratic portions in the 22nd were moved to nearby districts held by Democrats, including a largely Asian-American portion of Sugar Land in the former that was moved to the 7th District of Lizzie Fletcher and the largely diverse and Democratic west side of Pearland in the latter that was transferred to the 9th District of Al Green.
 This would leave the bulk of the new 22nd to be anchored in most of Sugar Land, Richmond, Rosenberg, Needville and the Greater Katy area in Fort Bend County and most of Pearland, Manvel and Alvin in Brazoria County; Nehls would easily win reelection to a second term in 2022 against a nominal Democratic challenger.

 Democratic strength is largely concentrated in scattered majority Hispanic and Black precincts in these aforementioned cities that tend to vote Democratic; many of these precincts have largely tended to vote Democratic by margins of 50-60 percent or better.
 But these voting blocs are outnumbered by large blocs of suburban Republican voters in much of the district, including groups of moderate-leaning ethnic Asian voters centered on Sugar Land, along with some conservative-leaning Hispanic and African-American voters in more affluent parts of the district.
 While many of these suburban areas have trended Democratic in recent years due to backlash over Trump's campaign style and economic populism, not unlike the situation with many other similar districts of its kind in the Trump era, the district is not expected to be a target of House Democrats for the foreseeable future.